Mick Wallace: Political views during his time in the Dáil

 Wallace has stated that the welfare of women working in prostitution would be improved if the trade were not pushed underground.

 He said he was "a bit flabbergasted" by the introduction of the household charge brought in as part of the 2012 Budget, and by how that party had changed from when it was in opposition.
 On 15 December 2011, he helped to launch a nationwide campaign against the household charge.

 Wallace was criticised and accused of "defending terrorism" by Joan Burton, then Ireland's Tánaiste, for comments he made during the November 2015 Paris attacks.
 While the attacks were unfolding, Wallace posted on his Twitter account "So terrible for the victims, but when is France going to stop its role in the militarisation of the planet?", sparking an angry reaction on social media.

+In 2017, Wallace called on Ireland to join the Boycott, Divestment, Sanctions movement against Israel and "condemn the illegal expansion of Israeli settlements on Palestinian lands as well as the ongoing human rights abuses against Palestinians".
+Wallace proposed an "official boycott of goods from illegal settlements in the occupied Palestinian territories".

+Arrest at Shannon Airport

 In July 2014, Wallace and Daly were arrested at Shannon Airport while trying to board a US military aircraft.
 Wallace said the airport was being used as a US military base and that the government should be searching the planes to ensure that they are not involved in military operations or that there are no weapons on board.
 Wallace was fined €2,000 for being in an airside area without permission, and chose not to pay.
 He was sentenced to 30 days in prison in default, and in December 2015 was arrested for non-payment of the fine.
 Joan Burton accused Wallace of "putting Irish people at risk" of terrorism by repeatedly linking Shannon Airport to US-led wars "simply for the sake of some media coverage".